 Superannuation Work Test Over 67

-If you would like to make a personal concessional contribution, salary sacrifice contribution or non-concessional contribution and you are aged between 67 and 74, you will need to satisfy the superannuation work test or work test exemption.
+If you would like to make a personal concessional contribution (i.e. claim a tax deduction for personal super contributions) and you are aged between 67 and 74, you will need to satisfy the super work test or work test exemption.

 To satisfy the superannuation work test, you need to work 40-hours over a 30-consecutive day period in the financial year that the contribution is made and prior to the contribution being made.

-The work test exemption allows you to make personal non-concessional and concessional contributions (including salary sacrifice) for 12 months after the financial year that you last met the work test, provided your super balance was below $300,000 on the most recent 30 June.
+The work test exemption allows you to make personal concessional contributions for 12 months after the financial year that you last met the work test, provided your super balance was below $300,000 on the most recent 30 June.
 So, basically, you don’t need to have met the work test in the current year that you are making the contribution.
 This work test exemption can only be utilised in one financial year.

 Benefits of Contributing to Super Over 65